lvclark/polyRAD/README.md

 is also available.
 If you would like to have the dataset to follow along with that tutorial, run `install.packages("polyRADtutorials", repos = "https://lvclark.r-universe.dev")`.

+Note that the tutorials hosted on R-universe are derived from the development version of polyRAD.
+If you installed from CRAN and something from an R-universe tutorial isn't working, check the tutorial that came with your installation using `browseVignettes("polyRAD")`.

 ## <a name="citation"></a>Citation

 If you use polyRAD, please cite this manuscript: